Saaya Irie: As a model

 Irie was born in Kitakyushu, Fukuoka, Japan.
 During her childhood she idolized Yoshika, a fashion model from Kitakyushu, but she gained fame for her professional glamour modeling as a U-15 idol, making her debut at age 11.
 Her bikini pictures soon received widespread distribution over the Internet.
 In October 2015, Saaya released her 12th photobook, and appeared in 46 solo gravure idol DVDs through 2018.

 On January 12, 2025, she announced on her Instagram that she was taking a break from gravure works.

 Personal life

 After making her debut as a model, she still lived in Fukuoka Prefecture where she attended elementary school and middle school, but moved to Tokyo when she turned 16.
 In August 2014, she contracted Dengue fever during the 2014 Dengue fever outbreak.

 On May 20, 2022, she announced on both her Instagram and Twitter accounts that she is married and that she was pregnant with her first child.
 She later moved her entertainment activities to her husband's hometown in Hiroshima.
 On September 30, she gave birth to a healthy baby girl named Kiko.
 In November 2024, the couple held their traditional wedding ceremony at Itsukushima Shrine in Miyajima.
 On November 15, 2025, her 32nd birthday, she announced that she was pregnant with her second child.
+On March 17, 2026, she gave birth to her second child.

 Her ancestors were the Nabeshima family, lords of the Hizen Saga Domain.